 Does a child’s first recognizable drawing look something like this?

-Clearly, this is a picture of mommy, especially if she has brown hair and purple eyes.
+Clearly, this is a picture of Mommy, especially if she has brown hair and purple eyes.

 What about this next drawing?